sbt/sbt/src/sphinx/Howto/interactive.rst

 .. code-block:: console

     > test<TAB>
-    test-frameworks   test-listeners    test-loader       test-only         test-options      test:
+    testFrameworks   testListeners    testLoader       testOnly         testOptions      test:

 Now, there is more than one possibility for the next character, so sbt prints the available options.
-We will select ``test-only`` and get more suggestions by entering the rest of the command and hitting tab twice:
+We will select ``testOnly`` and get more suggestions by entering the rest of the command and hitting tab twice:

 .. code-block:: console

-    > test-only<TAB><TAB>
+    > testOnly<TAB><TAB>
     --                      sbt.DagSpecification    sbt.EmptyRelationTest   sbt.KeyTest             sbt.RelationTest        sbt.SettingsTest

 The first tab inserts an unambiguous space and the second suggests names of tests to run.